-Kristen Bell Couldn’t Be More ‘Proud’ As Husband Dax Shepard Celebrates 14 Years Of Sobriety
+Kristen Bell Couldn’t Be More Proud As Husband Dax Shepard Celebrates 14 Years Of Sobriety

 Bell and Shepard began dating in 2007 and got engaged in 2010.
 The couple married in October 2013 and share two daughters together: Lincoln, 5, and Delta, 3.

-The Forgetting Sarah Marshall actress went on to praise her husband for his “dedication”.
+The Forgetting Sarah Marshall actress went on to praise her husband for his dedication.

 “I will forever be in awe of your dedication, and the level of fierce moral inventory you perform on yourself, like an emotional surgery, every single night.
 You never fail to make amends, or say sorry when it’s needed.”